-On one side, robotic has made the hard work a lot easier or even eliminated, but it also has a negative side because many hand-workers have lost their jobs.
+On one side, robotics has made the hard work a lot easier or even eliminated, but it also has a negative side because many hand-workers have lost their jobs.
 Slowly the world is moving toward reducing the number of muscle jobs, and new knowledge-based jobs are being created.
 However, the ratio of closing employment and creating new jobs is not the same.
 There are far fewer new jobs than the number of jobs that disappear.
 This fact shows that technology can replace an incredible amount of human handwork.
 Now the question arises whether AI can replace knowledge-based jobs, like judges, lawyers, doctors, teachers, or even programmers and engineers.

-So far, science has shown that computers can understand things and react according to input.
+So far, science has shown that computers can understand things and react according to an input.
 For example, if you show a dog’s picture to a computer system, it can recognize a dog in that picture.
 This example can be one of the simplest tasks for an intelligent device; however, it can find plenty of use in many different areas.
 Consider, for example, Amazon.
 They have one of the most sophisticated intelligent algorithms nowadays, and they use them to learn about their customers and promote to them products based on their previous interests.
-This customer data are gathered from Amazon searches and general behavior on the device where an Amazon app or website has been used.
+This customer data is gathered from Amazon searches and the general behavior on the device where an Amazon app or website has been used.
 They have achieved so much advantage by using this technology, and they improve those algorithms continuously.

 AI vs. human brain

 AI algorithms do far more complex work than the capacity of a human brain.
 However, this still doesn’t mean that those intelligent algorithms can replace a human brain.
 Humans are still far better at understanding concepts in a field like marketing, sales, engineering, or whether algorithms are suitable for dealing with massive data and fast calculations of complex problems.